e4drcf/ewizardjs-docs/docs/documentation/email-development/email-components.md

 ## wiz-wrapper

-The basic component used to wrap the content of Email Template.
+The `wiz-wrapper` is a basic container component that is used to wrap the content of Email Template.
 The `wiz-wrapper` should be added as the root element of `<template>`.

-Whenever user deletes all content from ET via eWizard `wiz-wrapper` remains the last, and cannot be removed.
-As result it rendered as container with image **Add content here**.
-The new elements may be added to that container again.
+Whenever user deletes all content from ET via eWizard `wiz-wrapper` remains the last and displays image **Add content here**.
+The `wiz-wrapper` cannot be removed thus a new elements may be added to that container again.

 #### Usage
 ```html